-During the physical exam, your doctor may move your child's legs into various positions to check range of motion and see if any of the positions cause pain.
+During the physical exam, your doctor might move your child's legs into various positions to check range of motion and see if any of the positions cause pain.

-These types of tests are vital to the diagnosis of Legg-Calve-Perthes disease and may include:
+These types of tests, which are vital to the diagnosis of Legg-Calve-Perthes disease, might include:

-- Magnetic resonance imaging (MRI).
+- MRI.
 This technology uses radio waves and a strong magnetic field to produce very detailed images of bone and soft tissue inside the body.
 MRIs often can visualize bone damage caused by Legg-Calve-Perthes disease more clearly than X-rays can, but are not always necessary.